Desmut and Alodine System

 The elevator moves the parts into solution and oscillates with either a short or long stroke.
 A two position switched is used to select either long 5 to 9 inch or short 2 to 4 inch strokes.
 The long stroke is used to provide better flushing (hydraulically forcing solution though the working area) of nested masses or complex part shapes with recessed passages and/or blind holes whereas the short stroke is used to provide quicker oscillations of simpler parts.
 Flexibility in stroke ranges and speeds allows for more comprehensive processing of a wider range of parts.

 Stage One – Deoxidizer -Desmut

 Each stage includes automatic cycle timers with indicating stack lights, front mounted operator controls and roller conveyor platforms for easy lateral transfer between stages without having to lift baskets.
 Stainless steelpneumatically actuated powered cover are also incorporated into each stage.
 The cover is interlocked with the pneumatic and electric controls, sequenced to open before the elevator rises and to close only when the elevator has descended.
 Each stage is thereby operated with the cover normally closed.
 The covers are only opened for loading/unloading and are otherwise closed.
 This feature minimizes vapor/air interface thereby reducing environmental concerns.
 Each tank included seismic hold-downs accessible from the front and rear to comply with local regulations.

-Another Desmut and Alodine System is shown below constructed from the MK Series and MKT Console Series.
+Other Desmut and Alodine System can be constructed from the MK Series and MKT Console Series.
 The process is very similar to the description above.
 Please note that there are many variations to the Alodine Process.
 See http://www.henkelaero.com/ for Aerospace Applications.

 Would you like to see more RAMCO Alodine systems?